TAKT-R-D/design-pattern/architecture/cross-cutting/index.md

-# 🧩 Cross-cutting & Socio-technical（運用・文化・品質）
+# 🧩 Cross-cutting & Socio-technical (Operation, Culture, Quality)

-Cross-cutting は、アーキテクチャの **すべての階層を横断して影響する領域** を扱う。
+Cross-cutting deals with areas that **affect all layers of architecture cross-sectionally.**
-技術だけでなく、**運用・組織構造・文化・品質** といった “社会技術的要素” が中心となる。
+It centers on "socio-technical elements" such as **Operation, Organization Structure, Culture, and Quality** in addition to technology.

-## ✅ このカテゴリが扱う問題
+## ✅ Problems Addressed by This Category

-- アーキテクチャが組織構造と噛み合わない
+- Architecture does not mesh with organizational structure.
-- 開発／運用チームの断絶によるデプロイの遅さ
+- Slow deployment due to disconnect between development/operation teams.
-- マイクロサービスの運用破綻（可観測性不足）
+- Operational failure of microservices (Lack of observability).
-- セキュリティ要件の未充足
+- Unmet security requirements.
-- “品質” をアーキテクチャに組み込む難しさ
+- Difficulty of incorporating "Quality" into architecture.

-## ✅ Cross-cutting の主要概念
+## ✅ Key Concepts of Cross-cutting

 ### ● DevOps / CI/CD / 12-Factor App

-- デリバリーの高速化・自動化
+- Acceleration and automation of delivery.
-- 設計と運用を分離しない文化
+- Culture not separating design and operation.

 ### ● Team Topologies / Conway’s Law

-- 組織構造がアーキテクチャに影響する
+- Organizational structure affects architecture.
-- ストリームアラインドチーム / プラットフォームチーム など
+- Stream-aligned teams / Platform teams etc.

-### ● SLO-driven Architecture（SRE）
+### ● SLO-driven Architecture (SRE)

-- SLO / Error Budget による信頼性のコントロール
+- Control of reliability by SLO / Error Budget.
-- 依存サービスの可用性設計
+- Availability design of dependent services.

 ### ● Zero Trust Security

-- “内部ネットワーク＝安全” を捨て、常に検証する思想
+- Philosophy abandoning "Internal network = Safe" and always verifying.

 ### ● Observability

-- Logs / Metrics / Traces でシステム全体の状態を可視化
+- Visualize state of entire system with Logs / Metrics / Traces.
-- マイクロサービスでは必須
+- Essential for microservices.

 ### ● Green Software / Sustainability

-- CO2 排出削減
+- CO2 emission reduction.
-- クラウドリソースの適正化
+- Optimization of cloud resources.
-- 省コスト運用と価値最大化の両立
+- Balancing cost saving and value maximization.

-## ✅ このカテゴリの読み方
+## ✅ How to Read This Category

-1. **技術そのものだけでなく、人と組織を含む視点** を持つ
+1. Have a perspective including **people and organization, not just technology itself.**
-2. Topologies や Integration の “現実的な運用” を支える基礎として理解する
+2. Understand as a foundation supporting "realistic operation" of Topologies and Integration.
-3. 組織に合わせてアーキテクチャを変える必要があることを認識する
+3. Recognize the need to change architecture according to organization.

-## ✅ 他の階層との関係
+## ✅ Relationship with Other Layers

-- **Structural Styles**：テスト容易性・変更容易性に影響
+- **Structural Styles**: Affects testability and changeability.
-- **Topologies**：マイクロサービス運用には SLO/Observability が必須
+- **Topologies**: SLO/Observability is essential for microservices operation.
-- **Integration**：Mesh や Gateway でセキュリティ・可観測性を補強
+- **Integration**: Reinforce security/observability with Mesh and Gateway.
-- **Data Architecture**：データガバナンスや監査と密接
+- **Data Architecture**: Closely related to data governance and audit.